 This figure was painted with water-based paint this time.
 Sometimes it’s a warm day recently, it’s easy to go up the motivation which opens the window and does airbrush painting.
 But well, I have an allergy to cedar pollen and don’t want to wide open my window so much.
 I’m a hay fever veteran from about 3rd grade of elementary school, around 35 years, so I feel gloomy.
 I’d like to move to a country where cedar doesn’t grow…

 The cedar was planted in quantities by a postwar forestation policy in Japan, so I think more cedar grows than in any other country.

 SU-85 was developed to cope with the German heavy tank Tiger I. It participated in the actual fighting since September 1943.

 Recently, I’ve been watching a very old US TV drama “ALIAS”.
-Some songs in the middle of the scenes are like old-fashioned, like Ally McBeal.
-A script is good, so it’s an old work, but it’s very fascinating.
+Some songs in the middle of the scenes are old-fashioned, like Ally McBeal.
+The script is good, so it’s an old work, but it’s very fascinating.
 But in the first story, character and setting are flabbergasting, I thought it’s stupid drama, but after the first, it changed to be fascinating.

 At the time, the T-34s were equipped with 76.2mm Tank guns, they had to approach quite close distance to defeat the Tiger.
 Because this 51.6-caliber 85mm antitank gun had a penetration 110mm steel plate at 1,000m range, it can penetrate front armor 100mm of the tiger theoretically.